- Entertainment and Media»

 Generator Gawl is also very emotional and made me cry, and it always makes me cry every time I watch it.
 And I can’t say that for a lot of anime I’ve watched.

-It is an anime that you won’t forget once you watch it because the characters and how they drive the story.
+It is an anime that you won’t forget once you watch it because of the characters and how they drive the story.
 Generator Gawl has been overshadowed by many other mech anime that came out at the time like Neon Genesis Evangelion so not many anime fans know about it outside of fans of Vic Mignogna and Monica Rial who still talk about Generator Gawl at anime panels.

 Anime critic Digibro said this anime was, “Forgettable” but he’s wrong, I never forgot this anime after I watched it, and it’s a very special underrated anime that is overshadowed by other more popular titles.